 Within the CLR, there is another component called the JIT compiler.
 It takes the intermediate language as the input and generates Native code.

 The main advantage of this Dot Net Framework run time environment is its portability.
-If the operating system is windows, then the runtime environment installed on that operating system is suitable for windows.
-But when it is Linux, the runtime environment installed on that operating system is suitable for Linux operating system.
+If the operating system is Windows, then the runtime environment installed on that operating system is suitable for Windows.
+But when it is Linux, the runtime environment installed on that operating system is suitable for the Linux operating system.
 Which will convert the Intermediate Language(IL) into the native code, which the underlying operating system can understand.

 Finally, we can say that as long as the CLR is present on any of those platforms, the Dot Net program gets executed on that platform.

 Another essential feature of the run time environment is Garbage Collection (automatic memory management).
 The garbage collector will restrict memory overflow exceptions by clearing the objects which are not in use.
 That means it will take care of memory management.
 However, before the Dot Net environment or framework, we have the burden of memory management.